9 Best Campgrounds in Kananaskis Country, Alberta

 Kananaskis Country is nature at its best and as a result, it is a great place to spot wildlife.
 Some of the animals you'll likely come across include mountain goats, marmots, deer, moose, and, if you are lucky enough, grizzly bears — something to consider when you are setting up your campsite.

 Your camping neighbors will most likely be Albertans.
-International travelers tend to gravitate towards Banff, Lake Louise, and the Icefields Parkway areas.
-Campgrounds in Kananaskis Country feel much more remote and are quieter than those in the more well-known areas.
+International travelers tend to gravitate towards campgrounds in Banff, Lake Louise, and the Icefields Parkway areas.
+Campgrounds in Kananaskis Country feel much more remote and quiet compared to those in the more well-known areas.

 Before heading off on your adventure, be sure to have a read through our list of the best campgrounds in Kananaskis Country.